Carchemish: Geography of the site

-Carchemish is now an extensive set of ruins (90 hectares, of which 55 lie in Turkey and 35 in Syria), located on the West bank of Euphrates River, about 60 km southeast of Gaziantep, Turkey, and 100 km northeast of Aleppo, Syria.
-The site is crossed by the Baghdad Railway that now forms the Turco-Syrian border.
-The site includes an acropolis along the river, an Inner Town encircled by earthen ramparts and an Outer Town (most of which lies in Syrian territory).
-A Turkish military base has been established at the site and access but only the acropolis is presently of restricted access.
+Carchemish is now an extensive set of ruins (90 hectares, of which 55 lie in Turkey and 35 in Syria), located on the West bank of the Euphrates River, about 60 km southeast of Gaziantep, Turkey, and 100 km northeast of Aleppo, Syria.
+The site is crossed by the Berlin–Baghdad railway that currently forms the border between Turkey and Syria.
+The site includes an acropolis along the river, an Inner Town encircled by earthen ramparts and an Outer Town (most of which is situated in Syrian territory).
+A Turkish military base has been established at the site.